Skip to content

 A frequent source of confusion: the rose-tinted FL-41 lens is not the same as a consumer blue-light coating, and the evidence behind it is different.

 FL-41 was developed in the late 1980s to reduce sensitivity to fluorescent lighting.
-It absorbs primarily in the 480–520 nm band — the spectral region most relevant to the ipRGC-driven non-image-forming pathway, and overlapping the cone-driven wavelengths implicated in migraine photophobia in more recent work.
-The original trial — Good, Taylor and Mortimer 1991 in Headache — reported migraine frequency falling from about 6.2 to 1.6 attacks per month in 20 children wearing FL-41 lenses over four months.
-The evidence base since has broadened to adult migraine, benign essential blepharospasm, and photophobic post-concussion patients.
+It is a broadband rose tint that attenuates the blue-green band around 480–520 nm — the spectral region most relevant to the ipRGC-driven non-image-forming pathway, and overlapping the cone-driven wavelengths implicated in migraine photophobia in more recent work.
+The most-cited early trial — Good, Taylor and Mortimer 1991 in Headache — compared a rose-coloured tint against a density-matched blue tint in 20 children with migraine over four months; only the rose-tint group sustained a drop in attacks, with mean frequency falling from about 6.2 to 1.6 per month.7 That study tested a generic rose tint, not FL-41 by name — FL-41 is a rose tint, which is why it is cited as the rationale, but the FL-41-specific migraine evidence is thinner and largely extrapolated from it.
+The broader evidence base has since extended to adult migraine, benign essential blepharospasm, and photophobic post-concussion patients.

 Distinctions from consumer blue-light coatings: